highlees/crafting-the-way/README.md

 Although this wasn’t the part I was responsible for developing, I was involved in identifying edge cases and discussing and improving the solution.
 While the algorithm works correctly in most normal gameplay scenarios, there are still errors in a few specific cases.

+## Additional Information

+This project was completed during my first year of university.
+In order to release it, I recently modified the names of a few files and variables in the source code, but the code logic remains unchanged.
+Additionally, I would like to clarify that I obtained permission from my teammates to distribute the project.